Let Us Take the Burden From You And Your Loved Ones

 A semi-truck is the largest vehicle on the road.
-With a full tank and cargo load, these trucks can weigh 20-30 times more than a regular car.
-For passenger vehicles, that would be enough cause for concern, but these big trucks also have other safety risks, including:
+With a full tank and cargo load, it can weigh 20-30 times more than a regular car.
+For passenger vehicles, that would be enough cause for concern, but these big rigs also have other safety risks, including:

 - Driver fatigue, with federal regulations allowing drivers to work for 11 hour stretches

 - Larger blind spots around the sides and rear of the truck

 - Longer stopping distances, especially when the it attempts to brake at high speeds, on wet roads, on hills, or with poorly-maintained brakes

-- Longer acceleration distances, especially risky when a truck merges into traffic
+- Longer acceleration distances, especially risky when it merges into traffic

 - Hazardous material cargo, including corrosive agents, explosive materials, or nuclear waste

 - Regular and necessary maintenance of all equipment

 In 2015, there were at least 415,000 crashes involving big rigs in the U.S. If a passenger car and large truck crash, injuries are almost certain and fatalities occur far too often.

 How often do fatalities occur?

 Unfortunately, too often.
 And, the annual number is increasing.
 Crashes involving big rigs led to 3,986 fatalities in 2016.
 Compare that to 2009 statistics, when truck accidents led to 3,147 deaths.

 Over those years, there was a 27% increase in truck accident related fatalities.